tobega/tailspin-v0/TailspinReference.md

 Arithmetic between a measure and untyped numbers will result in a measure of the same unit.

+There is a special unit, `"1"`, to define a scalar number.
+Scalars can be multiplied with other units, leaving the other unit unchanged on the result.

 Comparing a measure to an untyped number (with the untyped number in the matcher) will work.
 Comparing measures will need to have the same unit.

-There is a special unit, `"1"`, to define a scalar number.
-Scalars can be multiplied with other units, leaving the other unit unchanged on the result.
+An untyped number can be compared to a scalar when the scalar is in the matcher.

 When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`